Spelling test time can be one of the most anxiety-provoking parts of the school day.

-What drew me to SpellQuiz is that the content was developed by professional educators who like me, understand what words spelling words are most important and age appropriate for students.
+What drew me to SpellQuiz is that the content was developed by professional educators.
+They understand what words spelling words are most important and age-appropriate for students.

 With SpellQuiz, students listen to a dictated sentence and then type their response.

-It is this intertwining of language skills that helps students move from “bad” to “great” spellers (and great typists).
+It is this intertwining of language skills that help students move from bad to great spellers (and great typists).